James C. Watkins

 His awards include the Texas Tech University President’s Excellence in Teaching Award and the third recipient of the Art on the Llano Estacada Legacy Award, presented by Texas Tech University Museum Association.
 He was a 2005 Senior Fulbright Scholar, teaching in Vietnam at the Ho Chi Minh City University of Architecture.
-Watkins is the 2019 recipient of the HCCC Texas Master Award present by the Houston Center of Contemporary Craft in Houston, Texas.
+Watkins is the 2019 recipient of the HCCC Texas Master Award present by the Houston Center of Contemporary Crafts in Houston.

 Watkins is the author of the self-published book, Reflections Made of Memories.
 He is also the co-author of three books, Alternative Kilns & Firing Techniques published by Sterling Publishing and Niedrigbrand published by Hanusch/Verlag Publications – the German translation of Alternative Kilns & Firing Techniques, both books co-authored with Paul Andrew Wandless; and Architectural Delineation: Presentation Techniques and Projects published by Kendall Hunt Publishing, co-authored with James T. Davis.